|

 37th Annual Conference of the Australasian Society for Human Biology 11 -13 December 2023

-The 2023 ASHB conference will be held in Brisbane, Australia from the 11th to 13th December 2023.
-This conference will feature a joint session with the Australasian Research Cluster for Archaeological Science (ARCAS) and a keynote address from Professor Leslea Hlusko (CENIEH, UC Berkeley), president-elect of the American Association of Biological Anthropologists.
-Stay tuned for more exciting conference information, which will be added to this page as it becomes available.
+This conference will feature pre-conference workshops on the 9th and 10th of December, a joint session with the Australasian Research Cluster for Archaeological Science (ARCAS) on the 11th of December, an ECR night out, and a keynote address from Professor Leslea Hlusko (CENIEH, UC Berkeley), president-elect of the American Association of Biological Anthropologists.

 ASHB Conference Format and Awards